Multimodal Molecular Pretraining via Modality Blending

 Molecules are typically represented by either 2D molecular graph or 3D spatial structure.
 Despite their distinct appearances, they depict a common underlying structure, \textit{i.e.}, atoms and their relationships (\textit{e.g.}, shortest path distance and edge type in 2D molecular graph, and Euclidean distance in 3D structure).
 Naturally, these representations should be unified organically, instead of treated separately with different models, in order to learn the representation of complex chemical relations underneath.
-This belief serves as a north star in guiding our design of a fine-grained objective to unified molecular representation learning, as well as the design of backbone architecture.
+We perform explicit relation-level alignment via blending for unifying modalities.